LPD-EPFL/byzfl/byzfl/README.md

 ## Usage

-Here's an example of how to use the `byzfl` module to perform a robust aggregation using the `Trmean` aggregator, when the `SignFlipping` attack is executed by the Byzantine participants.
+Here's an example of how to use the `byzfl` module to perform a robust aggregation using the `TrMean` aggregator, when the `SignFlipping` attack is executed by the Byzantine participants.

 ```python
 import byzfl